gty111/gty111.github.io/source/_posts/learn-cutlass-3.md

 The following is a simple example that using mma.sync.

 > The layout of A,B,C and D for mma.m8n8k4 is shown in [PTX ISA](https://docs.nvidia.cn/cuda/parallel-thread-execution/index.html#matrix-fragments-for-mma-m8n8k4-with-f64-floating-point-type).
+The mannual of inline PTX assembly is shown in [here](https://docs.nvidia.com/cuda/inline-ptx-assembly/index.html)

 ```c++
 /**